 Personal Emergency Leave 1.
-A teacher will be granted up to five (5) days of leave per year to cover situations other than personal illness beyond the control of the teacher which would significantly impair teaching service.
-Deductions from the gross pay of a teacher for this leave shall be made at the degreed substitute rate of pay for each day taken.
-2. A teacher may be granted up to five (5) days leave without pay for business and/or personal reasons having unusual circumstances.
+An educator will be granted up to five (5) days of leave per year to cover situations beyond the control of the educator which would significantly impair teaching service.
+Personal emergency leave may not be used for illness or injury, or illness or injury in the immediate family.
+Deductions from the gross pay of an educator for this leave shall be made at the degreed substitute rate of pay for each day taken.
+2. An educator may be granted up to five (5) days leave without pay for business or personal reasons having unusual circumstances.

 Emergencies 10.3.1 In any emergency affecting the safety of persons or property, the Contractor shall act to prevent threatened damage, injury or loss.
 Any additional compensation or extension of time claimed by the Contractor on account of emergency work shall be determined as provided in Article 12 for Changes in the Work.